Caroline Jones, MHA

 Catherine is currently obtaining her master’s degree from Trinity College in Dublin, Ireland with a full scholarship.
 Previously, she worked at Rise Up, a division of the international Public Health Institute, developing funds and the Leadership Council Network.
 Prior, she was a Global Analyst at Room to Read, an international nonprofit organization that provides education for women and girls throughout the world.
-She works with national supporters and international offices to empower women and girls.
+She works with international chapters and national organizations to empower women and girls.
 Catherine helps Kind to Kids with communication services to the community at large and facilitates relationships with our partners.
 A graduate of St. Joseph’s University in sociology and international relations, Catherine is a recipient of the Jesuit Honor Society’s prestigious Magis Award.